microsauce/gravy/README.md

 		}
 	}

-You can also define a controller by
+You can also define a controller by root-branch notation as follows:

 	root.friendly.controller.with {
 		greeting = {  		// http://my-host/friendly/controller/greeting